eclipse-threadx/getting-started/MXChip/AZ3166/readme.md

 To add a connection to your IoT hub:

-1. In your CLI console, run the [az iot hub show-connection-string](https://docs.microsoft.com/en-us/cli/azure/iot/hub?view=azure-cli-latest#az-iot-hub-show-connection-string) command to get the connection string for your IoT hub.
+1. In your console window, run the [az iot hub show-connection-string](https://docs.microsoft.com/en-us/cli/azure/iot/hub?view=azure-cli-latest#az-iot-hub-show-connection-string) command to get the connection string for your IoT hub.

     ```shell
     az iot hub show-connection-string --name {YourIoTHubName}